HarryVancao/MachineLearning/Code/README.txt

 To run the script file, navigate to the current directory in matlab and execute the top section first (titled: Load Datasets) and then each subsequent section showcases a different combination of using the four functions on various datasets that were given in the /Data folder.

-Please see the attached report for a summary of the peformance of the algorithms on the included datasets.